lm3nitro/Projects/Network Traffic Analysis/TCP/TCP Hijacking.md

 4. Exploitation: With control over the TCP session, the attacker can perform various malicious actions, such as data manipulation, session takeover, or injection of malicious commands.

 ### Analysis:
-When looking at the pcap, we can identify a large number of ARP requests coming from one particular node when monitoring the ARP protocol.
+When looking at the pcap,I identified a large number of ARP requests coming from one particular node when monitoring the ARP protocol.

 ![Pasted image 20240327200915](https://github.com/lm3nitro/Projects/assets/55665256/de3f64f9-2f34-4363-8d51-ca27913bd238)